godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_basics.rst

         [var x, var y]:
             print("Point (%s, %s)" % [x, y])

-- If there is no matching pattern for the current branch, the guard expression is **not** evaluated and the patterns of the next branch are checked.
+- If there is no matching pattern for the current branch, the pattern guard is **not** evaluated and the patterns of the next branch are checked.
-- If a matching pattern is found, the guard expression is evaluated.
+- If a matching pattern is found, the pattern guard is evaluated.

   - If it's true, then the body of the branch is executed and ``match`` ends.
   - If it's false, then the patterns of the next branch are checked.